This article contains affiliate links. We may earn a commission when you sign up through our links. This does not affect our ratings.

 Pros

-- +Never been exploited – a clean security track record
+- +Never hacked – a clean security track record

 Cons

-- –PT yield is locked in at purchase – if rates rise, you earn less than the market
+- –PT yield is locked at purchase – if rates rise you earn less

 - –YT trading is speculation – you can lose money

-- –The team is pseudonymous – founder TN Lee uses a pseudonym
+- –Pseudonymous team – founder TN Lee uses a pseudonym

 Fees

-Swaps: ~0.1% (scales based on proximity to expiry).
+Swaps: ~0.1% (scales with proximity to expiry).
 Protocol fee: 3% of YT yield.
 Gas is separate.
-No fees for entering or exiting pools (beyond gas).
+No fees on deposits/withdrawals from pools (other than gas). sPENDLE instant exit: 5% fee.

 Security

-Pendle has been audited by Ackee, Dedaub, ChainSecurity, and Code4rena.
-Throughout its history, the protocol has never lost user funds – one of the best security track records in DeFi.
+Pendle was audited by Ackee, Dedaub, ChainSecurity, and Code4rena.
+The protocol has never lost user funds – one of the strongest security records in DeFi.
+No April-May 2026 incidents.
 Contracts use a proxy pattern with timelocked upgrades.
+The Aave V3 approval for PT-srUSDe on 14 May (100% of votes) is another trust signal from the largest lending protocol.

 Who it's for